 DEI provides science-based leadership to help shellfisheries adapt to the changing marine environment.
 Our immediate emphasis is on the crises caused by the predatory milky ribbon worm and invasive green crab.
 Our applied marine research provides valuable insights in how our communities can adapt to the warming ecosystem.

-The Problem: Warming Temperatures are Changing Ocean Ecology:
+The Problem: Warming Temperatures are Changing Ocean Ecology

 Since the early 1980’s, Gulf of Maine (GoM) Sea Surface Temperatures (SST) have been rising faster (0.03 °C/year) than the global mean rate of 0.01°C/year (Pershing et. al 2015).
 Since 2004, SSTs in the GoM have increased faster than in 99% of the world’s oceans, and scientists predict seawater temperatures will continue to rise.
-Maine winters have become milder and shorter (Fernandez, et al. 2015), with icing over of harbors becoming less and less common.
+Maine winters have become milder and shorter (Fernandez, et al. 2015), with winter icing becoming less and less common.